When do we order a toxic relationship from the menu of the Universe among all the infinite possibilities out there?

 9. But time reveals all hidden things, and the lack of progress in the relationship starts signaling its barrenness around every corner.
 We start recognizing that what used to feel like falling in love was actually falling from grace.
 (More on this in the next post, "Toxic Relationships (3): Why They Taste so Good but Hurt so Bad.")

-11. A healthy relationship will knock on the door before long.
+Be brave to get to the end, as the only way out is through.
+What can feed your courage is the faith that a healthy relationship will knock on the door before long.
 Just keep the faith (in yourself), and a trustworthy one will come around looking like nothing you would expect based on the previous "toxic" experience.

 With this short overview of the recipe, I hope you will be more careful in your orders next time in this great restaurant called life, where we really can get the right thing for our taste and needs.
 Just make decisions with your inner authority, and you will not leave hungry or poisoned.
 If you wonder why we continue to choose unhealthy food before the healthy one on the menu even when we are aware of the side effects, you can read my understanding of the phenomenon in the next post as well.

 If you are already eager to start "running towards yourself" as the only way to "run towards someone else," you can go directly to Toxic Relationships (5): How to Make them Healthy for my tips.
 If you don't find any of them useful, don't give up on this most important job!
 The web and the world are full of (free) coaching on personal development and self-rooting in countless offline or online sites, libraries, forums, seminars, courses, churches, support communities, therapy groups, live events, and so much more.
 I will soon post a list of some that I have encountered.